awsdocs/aws-single-sign-on-user-guide/doc_source/user-device-registration.md

      1. On the **Set up the authenticator app** page, under **Authenticator code**, enter the one\-time password that currently appears on the physical MFA device\.
 **Important**
 Submit your request immediately after generating the code\.
 If you generate the code and then wait too long to submit the request, the MFA device is successfully associated with your user account\.
 But the MFA device is out of sync\.
 This happens because time\-based one\-time passwords \(TOTP\) expire after a short period of time\.
-If this happens, you can resync the device\.
+If this happens, you can sync the device again\.

      1. Choose **Assign MFA**\.
 The MFA device can now start generating one\-time passwords and is now ready for use with AWS\.
    + **Security key** or **Built\-in authenticator**